 Yes, you may backup a collection by downloading it as a warc file.

-Patching works by trying to load resources that have not been captured in an original session.
+Patching works by trying to load resources that have not been captured in a previous session.
 The idea is that the boundary of a capture, which has been created in the past, is expanded with newly captured artifacts.
 However this process fails if the web resource the patch is based on, typically a web page captured earlier, has changed too much since that original capture.